Showcase & Sell Your Art

 Because they are personalized, commissions can give artists a good monetary return.
 You do not necessarily need to have advanced skills.
 Even if you are still a beginning artist, you can offer your services on platforms like Fiverr and Upwork.

 With a bit more experience, you can start selling art commissions on places like EtsyDeviantArt, and Behance.
-If you are particularly into computer-generated art, have a look at CGSociety and ArtStation.
+If you are particularly into computer-generated art, have a look at ArtStation.
 For more options, check out the 7 top places to sell digital art commissions!

 How much you can charge for art commissions depends on what type of art project you offer.
 Is it a big project that will take you a long time to complete?
 Then you can charge more.
 Also consider your experience and reputation as an artist.
 If your name is already known in the art world, you can ask more for your services than when you’re just starting out.